derfredy/DAppNodePackage-Sentinel-dvpn/README.md

 udp_tunnel             16384  1 wireguard
 ```

-Once the wireguard modules are installed you can proceed with the instalation of Sentine DVPN as usually.
+Once the wireguard package and modules are installed you can proceed with the instalation of Sentine DVPN as usually.